tinygo-org/tinygo-site/content/microcontrollers/arduino-nano33-iot.md

 ### CLI Flashing on Windows

 - Plug your Arduino Nano33 IoT board into your computer's USB port.
-- Double tap the "RESET" button on the board.
-- Wait until the Arduino Nano33 IoT board appears as a serial drive.
 - Build and flash your TinyGo code using the `tinygo flash` command.
 This command flashes the Arduino Nano33 IoT with the blinky1 example:

     ```